Britain to rule on Murdoch's Sky bid by June 13

-LONDON (Reuters) - Britain’s media secretary Matt Hancock will give his verdict on Rupert Murdoch’s 18-month pursuit of Sky (SKYB.L) by June 13, potentially paving the way for the mogul’s Fox to take on Comcast in the battle for the British TV group.
+LONDON (Reuters) - The British government will give its verdict on Rupert Murdoch’s 18-month pursuit of Sky (SKYB.L) by June 13, potentially paving the way for the mogul’s Fox to take on Comcast in the battle for the British TV group.

-Fox has offered a string of undertakings designed to protect the editorial independence of Sky’s News division but in February both sides were stunned when U.S. media group Comcast (CMCSA.O) made a rival offer.
+Fox has offered commitments designed to protect the editorial independence of Sky’s News division but both sides were stunned in February when U.S. media group Comcast (CMCSA.O) made a rival offer.

 Comcast has since made that a formal $31 billion bid.

-“My decision will be on whether the merger operates or may be expected to operate against the public interest, taking into account the specified public interest considerations of media plurality and genuine commitment to broadcasting standards,” Hancock said.
+“My decision will be on whether the merger operates or may be expected to operate against the public interest, taking into account the specified public interest considerations of media plurality and genuine commitment to broadcasting standards,” Secretary of State for Culture and Media Matt Hancock, said in a written ministerial statement.

 Fox’s bid for Sky has been complicated by its more recent agreement to sell many of its TV and film assets to Walt Disney Co (DIS.N), including its stake in Sky, for $52 billion.